emeraldwhisper

 Alcohol Use Disorder: Can Alcohol Withdrawal Cause Death?

 The answer is YES; Chronic alcohol use disorder can cause physical exhaustion.
 Its withdrawal syndrome can be even more draining.
-However, two hazardous withdrawal symptoms can occur when someone is dependent on alcohol.
+However, two hazardous withdrawal symptoms can occur when someone is physically dependent on alcohol.

 People with a long history of heavy alcohol consumption are more prone to seizures during detox and withdrawal.
 This is especially true during the early stages of the process.
 This can cause life-threatening uncontrollable convulsions, choking, aspiration, or physical harm.